 Children’s National Health System leads the field in making bone marrow1 transplants safer and more effective for your child.
 Our team has helped to pioneer extracorporeal photopheresis, a novel technique used to fight transplant complications like graft-versus-host disease.2

-Expertise in Using Extracorporeal Photopheresis to Fight Graft vs. Host Disease
+Expertise in Using Extracorporeal Photopheresis to Fight Graft-Versus-Host Disease

-We are proud to be one of few programs in the country offering extracorporeal photopheresis.
-Highlights of our capabilities include:
+We are proud to be one of the only programs in the country offering extracorporeal photopheresis, a painless procedure which alters your child’s white blood cell3 function to fight graft-versus-host disease.
+Highlights of our program include:

-- Expertise: Children’s National is home to an international leader in pediatric bone marrow transplantation and graft vs. host disease, David Jacobsohn, MD, ScM.
+- Expertise: Children’s National is home to an international leader in pediatric bone marrow transplantation and graft-versus-host disease, David Jacobsohn, M.D., ScM.

 - Research: Our team of experts leads groundbreaking research in many aspects of extracorporeal photopheresis.
-This includes evaluating new technologies to help your child achieve the best possible outcome.
 Learn more about research and clinical trials.

-- Early intervention: As graft vs. host disease experts, we specialize in identifying the first signs of this condition.
-This helps us protect your child from severe complications.
+- Early Intervention: As graft-versus-host disease experts, we specialize in identifying the first signs of this condition to protect your child from severe complications.

-- Safety: Extracorporeal photopheresis requires a large sample of your child’s blood, which can be risky in small children.
-As an experienced transplant program, we take every precaution to ensure all children have a safe procedure.
+- Safety: As an experienced transplant program, we take every precaution to ensure all children have a safe procedure.

 Extracorporeal Photopheresis: What to Expect

-We pride ourselves in delivering family-centered care.
-If extracorporeal photopheresis is right for your child, we tell you everything you need to know and answer any questions you may have.
+If extracorporeal photopheresis is right for your child, we will guide you through every step of the process and answer any questions you may have.

 Here’s what to expect:

-- We draw a large sample of your child’s blood through an intravenous (IV) line.
+- A large sample of your child’s blood is drawn through an intravenous (IV) line.

-- Using a special machine, we separate white blood cells from other blood cells.
+- Using a special machine, white blood cells are separated from other blood cells.

 - The machine mixes your child’s white blood cells with a medication that becomes active when exposed to ultraviolet light.